 Yin-Yang Bomb: Starts out only able to use light or darkness (in Non-Global versions), but latter job advancements let him use both.

 EunWol is the Pirate Legend.
 He was one of the six Legends who confronted the Black Mage centuries ago.
 Near the climax of the battle, EunWol performed a Heroic Sacrifice in order to activate the Sealing Stones that allowed Luminous to turn the powers of the Transcendence of Time against the Black Mage and seal him.
 In doing so, EunWol wrote himself out of existence.
 Unlike the other five Legends, who are still remembered by some, EunWol's sacrifice means that no one will ever remember him as a Legend.EunWol's main weapon is a knuckle.
 His play style revolves around summoning spirits to strike at enemies as well as chaining consecutive uses of the same skill to cleave through hordes quickly.
-As a defensive measure, he is also capable of breaking his attacks mid-combo.EunWol will be released during the You & I update.Tropes associated with EunWol:
+As a defensive measure, he is also capable of breaking his attacks mid-combo.EunWol was released during the You & I update.Tropes associated with EunWol:

 Combos: Several of EunWol's attacks can be used consecutively.
 Unlike other character classes that revolve around chaining attacks, however, he also has two skills that are specifically meant to be used during a combo to break it and allow him to reposition himself.

 Fantastic Foxes: His story in the present-day begins in a village run by foxes, and he is blessed with the power of the Fox God.

 Fate Worse Than Death: To him, living but never being remembered is this compared to dying and being remembered as a hero.